David Brooks, a New York Times columnist, to speak in Winston-Salem about his new book

 “2019 has been a celebration of our first 100 years and a time to look toward our future and our next century of service to the community,” Wierman said in a statement.
 “We felt that bringing a speaker such as David Brooks, with national significance, to speak about connecting our community was the perfect way to culminate this year’s efforts to engage and thank Winston-Salem for its legacy of generosity.”

-Brooks, 58, has worked as a columnist for the New York Times since September 2003.
-Brooks, an executive director at the Aspen Institute in Washington, D.C., is also a commentator on PBS’s “Newshour,” NPR’s “All Things Considered,” and NBC’s “Meet the Press.”
+Brooks, 58, has worked as an op-ed columnist for The New York Times since September 2003.
+Brooks, an executive director at the Aspen Institute in Washington, is also a commentator on PBS’s “Newshour,” NPR’s “All Things Considered” and NBC’s “Meet the Press.”

-Brooks’ recent book, “The Second Mountain,” was released in 2019.
+Brooks’ most recent book, “The Second Mountain: The Quest for a Moral Life,” was released in 2019.
 He is also the author of “The Road to Character,” and other books.
 Brooks is on the faculty of Yale University, and is a member of the American Academy of Arts & Sciences.

 Brooks said he plans to speak about what he sees as a troubled American society.

-In “Second Mountain,” Brooks writes about what he considers the four commitments that define a life of meaning and purpose: to a spouse and family, to a vocation, to a philosophy or faith, and to a community, according to a book review by his publisher, Penquin Random House of New York City.
+In “Second Mountain,” Brooks writes about what he considers the four commitments that define a life of meaning and purpose: to a spouse and family, to a vocation, to a philosophy or faith and to a community, according to a description of the book by his publisher, Penquin Random House of New York.

 “I think one of our strong motivations in life is not for money, power and status,” Brooks said, “but to have a really a meaningful and good life.

-“Even though I think we can be selfish, we have a strong motivation to care for each other,” Brooks said.
+“Even though I think we can be selfish,” he said, “we have a strong motivation to care for each other.”

 Post a comment as